-As the forces under Maj.
-Gen. Jubal Early withdrew south after the battle at Cool Spring, and believing that Early’s army was no longer a threat in the Shenandoah Valley, Maj.
-Gen. Horatio Wright abandoned his pursuit and ordered the Sixth and Nineteenth Corps to return to Washington, where they were to be sent back to the Union army before Petersburg.
-Wright left Brig.
+In late July, 1864, as Maj.
+Gen. Jubal Early withdrew south after the battle at Cool Spring, the Union command believed he was returning to Robert E. Lee’s army outside of Petersburg.
+Accordingly, the Union VI and XIX Corps were sent back to the Army of the Potomac, leaving.
+Brig.
 Gen. George Crook with three divisions and some cavalry to hold Winchester.
-Under Lee's orders to prevent reinforcements from being sent to Grant, Early marched north again on July 24th against Crook.
-After an hour of stubborn resistance at Pritchard’s Hill near Kernstown outside Winchester, the Federal line collapsed and Crook’s divisions streamed back in disarray through the streets of the town.
-Col. James Mulligan commanding Crook’s 3rd Division was mortally wounded.
-Future president Brig.
-Gen. Rutherford B. Hayes commanded a brigade against Gen. John C. Breckinridge’s wing.
-Crook retreated all the way back to the Potomac River and crossed near Williamsport on July 26th.
-As a result of this victory, Early felt emboldened to carry the war north and burned Chambersburg, Pennsylvania on July 30th.
-Grant returned the Sixth and Nineteenth Corps and appointed Maj.
-Gen. Phil Sheridan as commander of Union forces in the Valley, with orders to defeat Early once and for all.
+Mindful of Lee's orders to prevent Union reinforcements from being sent east, Early marched north again on July 24 against Crook at Kernstown.
+After an hour of stubborn resistance at Pritchard’s Hill, the Federal line collapsed and Crook’s divisions streamed back in disarray through the streets of the town.
+Crook retreated all the way back to the Potomac River.
+Emboldened after his victory, Early carried the war north and burned Chambersburg, Pennsylvania on July 30.